xianniu-plus/xianniu-plus/docs/en-US/component/loading.md

 Displays animation in a container (such as a table) while loading data.

-:::demo Element Plus provides two ways to invoke Loading: directive and service.
+:::demo Xianniu Plus provides two ways to invoke Loading: directive and service.
 For the custom directive `v-loading`, you just need to bind a `boolean` value to it.
 By default, the loading mask will append to the element where the directive is used.
 Adding the `body` modifier makes the mask append to the body element.

 loading/basic